aniravi24/minijanus-ts/README.md

 Forked from [Minijanus.js](https://github.com/mozilla/minijanus.js).
 This is rebuilt with TypeScript first, moves to Yarn and Jest from NPM and Tape, and is adding support for plugins as needed.
 Currently, it adds the videoroom plugin.
 I would like to improve the documentation further as I've added a few more features, but haven't gotten around to it yet.

-**This library currently only works in Node.js** because of its dependency on the winston library.
-It avoids using console.log or similar operations as those are synchronous in node.
-Any thoughts on what I could use that would work in both the browser and node would be appreciated - work in Winston to make it not dependent on Node.js is still ongoing.

 ## Install
 #### NPM
 `npm install minijanus-ts`